 Gateway’s Straight Talking Peer Educators are young people who became parents as teenagers.
-They visit groups of children and young people – usually in schools – to deliver the Straight Talking programme: raising awareness of child sexual exploitation (CSE), healthy and unhealthy relationships and the realities and implications of early parenthood.
+They visit groups of children and young people – in schools, youth clubs and at other groups – to deliver the Straight Talking programme: raising awareness of child sexual exploitation (CSE), healthy and unhealthy relationships and the realities and implications of early parenthood.

 Peer Educators are trained to work with children and young people, and draw on their personal experiences to help pupils understand the emotional, social, and practical implications of becoming a parent.
 As well as telling their own stories, they get pupils involved with a range of activities.